Mesh vs Cardano SDK Alternatives

 cardano-serialization-lib (CSL) is Emurgo's Rust library compiled to WebAssembly.
 It provides low-level primitives for constructing and serializing Cardano transactions.

-When to Choose CSL
+When to choose CSL

-- Performance-critical applications where WASM speed matters
+- Maximum performance where WASM speed matters

 - Custom transaction formats or experimental features